harshit-2004/CodeforcesEmail/CONTRIBUTING.md

    - Click on the "New Pull Request" button.
    - Provide a clear title and description for your pull request.

+7. Update config_example.js file in config folder to all authentic data and change its name to config.js.

-7. Wait for the maintainers to review and merge your changes.
+8. Wait for the maintainers to review and merge your changes.
 We appreciate your contribution!

 ## Code Style